-Progress Reports - Each grantee is required to submit a progress report once a year during the grant period, usually at the end of September or October.
+- Progress Reports Each grantee is required to submit a progress report once a year during the grant period, usually at the end of September or October.
 The report due date is set in the Grant Award Agreement.
 These reports shall summarize project activities and progress made since the last report submitted, timeliness of project (ahead or behind proposed timeline), externalities that effected progress/delays, expectations for the next period and a summary of costs and reimbursement requested.
-WI DATCP reserves the right to adjust report dates.

-Final Reports - A final performance report will be required within 60 days of the end date of the grant agreement.
+WI DATCP reserves the right to adjust report dates. - Final Reports A final performance report is required within 60 days of the end date of the grant agreement.
 The final report will be posted on the USDA-AMS and WI DATCP web sites and is important for sharing project findings with Federal and State agencies and the public.
-In addition to the final project report, WI DATCP reserves the right to conduct a follow-up survey of funded projects in order to determine long-term impacts of the project.

-Reporting Compliance - Applicants who do not submit progress and annual reports on time, and/or submit incomplete reports, may be required to return all previously disbursed funds to WI DATCP and/or may be removed from future funding opportunities.

-Budget Adjustments - If a material change (20 percent of total grant budget or greater) in the budget is needed during the project period, a written request must be made to WI DATCP to reallocate budget funds between budget categories.
+In addition to the final project report, WI DATCP reserves the right to conduct a follow-up survey of funded projects in order to determine long-term impacts of the project. - Reporting Compliance Applicants who do not submit progress and annual reports on time, and/or submit incomplete reports, may be required to return all previously disbursed funds to WI DATCP and/or may be removed from future funding opportunities. - Budget Adjustments If a material change (10 percent of total grant budget or greater) in the budget is needed during the project period, a written request must be made to WI DATCP to reallocate budget funds between budget categories.
 However, the total budget amount as dictated by the approved grant award cannot be adjusted.

-Wisconsin FY2024 Specialty Crop Block Grant Program Evaluation Criteria

-Evaluation Criteria Maximum Points Points Received
+IV.
+2025 Evaluation Criteria

-1.Grant Application 5

-• Is the project well organized, thought out, and explained in a way that makes sense and sounds like it can be carried out successfully?

-2. Project Purpose 20

-How well does the applicant define the need for and purpose of the project?
+Evaluation Criteria Maximum Points 1.
+Grant Application 5 Is the project well organized, thought out, and explained in a way that makes sense and sounds like it can be carried out successfully?
+2. Project Purpose 25 How well does the applicant define the need for and purpose of the project?
 Are the project objectives clear and appropriate?
 Is the project important and timely?

-3. Potential Impact and Industry Support 25

-Does the project have a positive impact on the targeted specialty crop industry?
+3. Potential Impact and Industry Support 25 Does the project have a positive impact on the targeted specialty crop industry?
 Will it be effective at enhancing the competitiveness of that industry?
 Does the number benefiting justify the investment?
 Is it apparent that the project is important to and supported by the impacted specialty crop industry?
 Will industry be actively involved in the project?

-4. Expected Measurable Outcomes 30

-Did the applicant select one of the specific required outcomes and associated indicators provided in the RFP?
+4. Expected Measurable Outcomes 30 Did the applicant select one of the specific required outcomes and associated indicators provided in the RFP?
 Did the applicant explain how the project will accomplish the outcome measure(s) and indicator(s)?
 Does the project seem likely to achieve the outcome measures?
 Are the chosen outcome(s) relevant to the program priorities and connected to the overall proposal?
 Does the applicant adequately explain how required data will be collected in regards to their chosen outcome and indicator?

-5. Budget and Narrative

-Is the amount requested reasonable?
+5. Budget and Narrative 15 Is the amount requested reasonable?
 Are line items reasonable and appropriate?
 Does the budget narrative adequately explain the line items?

-BONUS 5

-Does the project make an effort to reach underserved populations?
-Does it explain how?

-TOTAL 100

-COMMENTS: